 Also known as “doing school at home”, the traditional homeschooling style makes the most sense for some families, especially if children are coming out of the public school system.
-It helps to maintain what they’re used to as well as allowing you to create a structured, easy to follow method.
+It helps to maintain what they’re used to as well as allowing you to create a structured, easy-to-follow method.
 Most curriculum providers offer many different materials that make this style easy to follow in your own homeschool setting.
-However, it is certainly fine if you pick and choose different resources from different providers or even to use materials sourced from a variety of different avenues.
+However, it is certainly fine if you pick and choose different resources from different providers or even to use materials sourced from a variety of different avenues, as in the Eclectic homeschooling style.

-It makes sense to give this style a chance if it sounds appealing to you, and we’re going to offer a detailed overview here for you today.
+It makes sense to give the traditional homeschooling style a chance if it sounds appealing to you, and we’re going to offer a detailed overview here for you today.
 With the right information, you’ll be able to make an educated decision based on whether you think this style will work for you.
-With the resources we provide, you’ll be able to go even further in researching the style in greater depth for all the answers you need for your family.
+With the resources we provide, you’ll be able to go even further in researching the style in greater depth for all the answers you need for your homeschooling family.

 Why Use the Traditional Homeschooling Style?